 Applicants from non-EU countries who have worked in the UK for more than 3 years and gained permanent residency are also eligible to apply for full scholarships.

 Successful applicants typically have a first class masters degree with distinction or merit, or extensive relevant experience in the finance industry.

 Further opportunities for funding are open to students in their own countries.
 Applicants should research all the alternatives available, as it is their own responsibility to establish a source of funding.
-The PhD Centre can approach banking partners for financial support for students, but in the current economic climate this is difficult to secure.
+The CDT can approach banking partners for financial support for students, but in the current economic climate this is difficult to secure.

 UK students can apply for a full scholarship, including tuition fees and living expenses for the four-year period of study.